-We are not aware of clients having a lack of information on pension products due to the current exemption in the PRIIPs Regulation.
+Concerning the products named in Article 2 (2) points (e) and (g), we are not aware of clients having a lack of information on pension products due to the current exemption in the PRIIPs Regulation.
 For this reason, we see no need to restrict the existing exemptions.